bitbaendiger/ledc/README.md

 # ledc
-Really ugly opcode to controll LED-Shows in constrained environments.
+Really ugly opcode to control LED-Shows in constrained environments.

 LEGO has built an incredible [ferris wheel](https://shop.lego.com/en-US/Ferris-Wheel-10247), but it is even more awesome when you add some more visual effects to it.